napframework/nap-docs/app/manual/05_scene.md

 RTTI_END_CLASS
 ~~~~~~~~~~~~~~~

-You can now author the links in JSON:
+You can now create the links in Napkin, with as a possible result in JSON:
 ```
 {
 	"Type" : "nap::Entity",